 A: With Multitenancy feature being disabled, all 4 CPUs are dedicated for the root instance.
-With Multitenancy being disabled, 2 CPUs are still required at minimum for the root instance.
+With Multitenancy being enabled, 2 CPUs are still required at minimum for the root instance.
 On the child instance, you can use a maximum of 2 CPUs.
 1 CPU is required at minimum for each child instance.

 Q: Are the interfaces shared between instances?

 A: Child instance shares the interfaces with the root instance but not with another child instance.